stanfordnlp/pyvene/README.md

 ```

 #### Turn the model into an alignable object
-Basic idea is to think alignable model as a regular huggingface model except it supports intervenable forward function instead.
+The basic idea is to think alignable model as a regular huggingface model except it supports an intervenable forward function instead.
 ```py
 alignable_gpt = AlignableModel(alignable_config, gpt)
 ```